2014 Money Stuff Challenge

-Now in its 13th year, the Money Stuff Challenge has transformed a generation of students into savvy consumers.
-Every year the competition attracts more than a thousand students from schools across NSW.
+Now in its 15th year, the Money Stuff Challenge has helped transform a generation of students into savvy consumers.
+Every year the challenge attracts more than a thousand students from schools across NSW.

-The 2013 Money Stuff Challenge closed on Monday 5 August 2013.
-Winners will be announced at the Money Stuff Youth Forum in November.
-Following this event, winning entries may be posted on the Money Stuff website.
+The 2014 Money Stuff Challenge will open on Monday 5 May and run till midnight Sunday 3 August.
+Winners will be announced at the Money Stuff Youth Forum in October.
+Following this event, winning entries will be posted on the Money Stuff website.

-Teachers, we love hearing your feedback about the Money Stuff Competition.
-Simply complete the online Competition Feedback form by 20 September to be in the running to win $200 for your school.
-Thank you to all teachers who provided feedback last year and have been supporting the Money Stuff Challenge over the years.
+We love getting feedback from teachers about the Money Stuff Challenge and we encourage all participating teachers to complete the online Competition Feedback form by 29 August to let us know what you thought.
+A big thank you to all the teachers who provided feedback last year and have been supporting the Money Stuff Challenge over the years.

 What teachers say about the Money Stuff Challenge